"If I knew then what I know now,

 Whew!
 Lofty goals indeed!
 And thus far the Centers for Medicare & Medicaid Services (CMS) has spent over $12.7 billion of EHR stimulus monies.

+Are we getting our money's worth from such a huge investment of taxpayer dollars?
 Why are we, both as healthcare providers AND as consumers of healthcare (as well as taxpayers), not seeing noticeable improvements in quality, coordination, continuity and improved process from providers who have implemented EHRs?
 Instead what we are seeing is a massive disruption of providers’ patient care focus as they chase “meaningful use” dollars; increased burdens on physicians, nurses and clinicians since EHRs as currently designed require more, not less, of their time and effort; and an unprecedentedly huge expenditure by providers on EHR hardware and software at a time when providers are under severe financial pressures.

 HAVE WE LOST TRACK OF THE PLOT?
 IS IT TIME FOR A DO-OVER?